cjbattey/ldsim/README.md

 For less than 10 users a web version is available at https://cjbattey.shinyapps.io/LDsim/ .

-To run locally, paste this code into an R console:
+For larger classes I recommend running locally by pasting the following code into an R console.

 ```
  pkgs <- c("plyr","ggplot2","shiny")